 SPIN Funding Database

-With SPIN, UNC researchers, administrators, postdocs, and students can search over 40,000 funding opportunities from more than 10,000 federal, public, non-profit, and private sponsors.
+SPIN is a comprehensive funding opportunities database.1 UNC researchers, administrators, postdocs, and students can search over 40,000 funding opportunities from more than 10,000 federal, public, non-profit, and private sponsors.
 Registered users can set up and save search preferences, sign up for email notifications, organize and export funding searches and funding opportunities.

 SPIN is available to all UNC users.